Fat Albert and the Cosby Kids: Revamps and renames

-In 1979, the show was re-titled The New Fat Albert Show and featured a new segment titled "The Brown Hornet" detailing the adventures of a black crime fighter in outer space whose design resembled a caricature of Bill Cosby, who also performed vocal talents on the character.
+In 1979, the series was renamed The New Fat Albert Show and featured a new segment titled "The Brown Hornet" detailing the adventures of a black crime fighter in outer space whose design resembled a caricature of Bill Cosby, who also performed vocal talents on the character.
 His shows always contained an object lesson for the viewers.
 The gang would watch the program at the beginning of each episode, and then they would invariably face a situation that forced them to apply the object lesson.

-In 1984, the show was syndicated and renamed The Adventures of Fat Albert and the Cosby Kids.
-The lack of network restrictions allowed the producer to delve into more mature subject matter.
-A notable episode ("Busted") featured the kids having an inadvertent brush with the law and given a Scared Straight!-style tour of an occupied maximum security prison; it even contained utterances (by the jail's inmates) of the words "damn" and "bastard" (Cosby had appeared in the beginning of the episode advising viewers that those words would be used as part of the story's dialogue to realistically depict jail life).
-Another notable episode, "Gang Wars", featured a child being shot and killed.
+In 1984, the series was syndicated and renamed The Adventures of Fat Albert and the Cosby Kids.
+The lack of network restrictions allowed the producers to explore more mature themes.
+For instance, one episode ("Busted") featured the Junkyard Gang touring a maximum security prison; this episode included prisoners uttering expletives such as "hell" and "bastard", with Cosby preemptively informing viewers that such language would be used to authentically portray prison life.
+Another episode, "Gang Wars", depicted a child being shot and killed.
 Another segment was added: "Legal Eagle", a crime-fighting eagle with a pair of bumbling police deputy squirrels.
 Production of new episodes ceased in 1985.